Mylar bags are the best, “Do It Yourself” containers for storing dry foods in long-term storage.

 There are food-grade Mylar bags made especially for Vacuum sealing food.

-You can purchase Mylar Bag Vacuum Sealer Food Storage bags individually or by the roll.
+You can purchase Mylar Bag Vacuum Sealer Food Storage bags individually or by roll.
 They are readily available at big box stores like Wally Mart and on Amazon.

 Mylar bags are far superior to vacuum bags as an oxygen barrier, and the correct quantity of Oxygen absorbers (cc) is more effective than vacuum sealing.
 Overall, Mylar and Oxygen absorbers are exponentially better than vacuum packing for long-term dry food storage.